vivid-inc/ash-ra-template/clj-art/README.md

 option's value.
 The next newer version of <code>tools.cli</code> features a new <code>:multi</code>
 setting on the option spec.</p>
 </div>
-Template syntax is set by the `:delimiters` options.
-Clojure forms within the templates can resolve vars and dependencies provided by several factors: `:bindings` for resolving vars, `:dependencies` for libraries, and code in the project.
-This is all set as follows:
 ```edn
 {:aliases
  {:art {:extra-deps {vivid/clj-art {:mvn/version "0.5.0"}}